How to use Google Trends for SEO

 For instance, this third-party case study shows how in January 2023, top third-party SEO tools, like SEMRush, showed ChatGPT as having zero search volume - when it had already been featured in every major newspaper and mentioned over half a million times on Reddit and Twitter.

-On the other hand, Google Trends detected ChatGPT’s spike in interest in real-time.
+While Google Trends detected ChatGPT’s spike in interest in real-time.
+(Learn more about the accuracy of Google Trends.)

 Over time